Stress, pain and relaxation

 Push your eyebrows together as though frowning and then let the frown go.

-Dr Martin Dunbar is a consultant clinical psychologist and Lizzy Dewey is an assistant psychologist at the Pain Management Programme, NHS Greater Glasgow & Clyde
+Dr Martin Dunbar is a Consultant Clinical Psychologist at the Pain Management Programme, NHS Greater Glasgow & Clyde

 If you would like to know more about the sources of evidence consulted for this publication please click here.

-Relaxation © Martin Dunbar & Lizzy Dewey.
+Stress, Pain and Relaxation © Martin Dunbar & Elizabeth Dewey.
 All rights reserved.
-March 2015.
-To be reviewed March 2018.
+Revised April 2019.
+To be reviewed April 2022.
+First published March 2015.